kwameopareasiedu/react-simple-widgets/src/widgets/text-field/text-field-usage.md

 # TextField

 This widget is a simple text input form widget.
-Since it is intrinsically an input, it accepts all attributes of an `<input/>` tag.
+TextField is intrinsically an `<input/>` element and accepts all of its attributes.

 ## Usage